OkeWoke/Raytracer/README.md

 A .obj file reader that can read triangular meshes.

-XML configuration for iamge processing, core count and scene description.
+XML configuration for iamge processing, core count, samples per pixel, max reflections and scene description.

-Uses some form of phong illumination for shading, ambient, diffuse, specular. (reflections but no refraction yet!)
+Uses some form of phong illumination for shading, ambient, diffuse, specular.
 Smooth shading is done for meshes using interpolation of vertex normals.
 Meshes can also be textured!
+Has direct illumination(Next Event Estimation) and indirect illumination via random sampling.

-Looping render display window, allowing for changes in the xml to be reflected asap.
+Looping render display window, allowing for changes in the xml to be reflected asap, display shows progress by the sample.

 Well distributed multithreading, each thread works on a pixel at a time, and works on the next available pixel when finished.